Who Should Play Blade Irons? A Complete Guide for Serious Ball Strikers

 2. Elite Ball Strikers

 Handicap doesn’t tell the full story.
+If you:

 • Take consistent divots after the ball